Lodestar

 Rent: the master multiplier

 Rent absorbs 40–55 % of the baseline and drives everything else.
-Medians, sourced from Idealista and Immobiliare.it as of Q1 2026:
+Milan, Bologna and Bari medians are sourced from Idealista and Immobiliare.it as of Q1 2026; the Rome figure is drawn from itemized livingcost.org pricing (see the cost-of-living data notes):

 • Milan: 1-bed € 1,500, 2-bed € 2,100.